Volunteering with Boundless

 There are two easy ways to volunteer with Boundless

 - Apply to run your own event.
 Whether it’s a cycle trip, a European break, afternoon tea or a Sunday stroll, get in touch and let us know what inspires you and we’ll support you along the way with any help you require.
 We offer funding for events and training where needed.
-Just complete the form below or send us an email with your event idea and we'll get in touch.
+Just send us an email with your event idea and we'll get in touch.

 - Want to know when we need help?
 We’ll keep you updated on our upcoming events and how you can volunteer at them We’ve got some fantastic opportunities coming up, including our Summer Concerts!
 Simply go to your Account and turn on 'Volunteering' in your interests….

 Volunteering might be something that many of us have considered in our lives, but never got around to actually doing.
 So here are some reasons why you should think about getting involved.